biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 ### Changing up the sample plot

-The sample plot's "x-axis" and "color" fields are initially set to an arbitrary sample metadata field (in this case, `BarcodeSequence`).
-This isn't super useful, so we can change these to more interesting metadata fields.
+The sample plot's "x-axis" and "color" fields are initially set to whatever the first field was in your sample metadata file (in this case, `BarcodeSequence`).
+This probably isn't super useful, so we can change these to more interesting metadata fields.

 Let's try setting the x-axis to the `Body Site` field and the color to the `ReportedAntibioticUsage` field.
 You can do this using the controls underneath